-PRELIMINARY

 Introduction

-Robin represents an easy to use graphical interface for microarray (two-color or Affymetrix) analysis functions from R/BioConductor.
+Robin represents an easy to use graphical interface for microarray (Affymetrix GeneChip, other single channel (e.g. Agilent) and two color) analysis functions from R/BioConductor.
 It is available on all Java-enabled computer platforms that are also supported by the R Development team.
-The main objective of Robin is enabling the individual biologist to use state of the art microarray preprocessing and analysis tools that are provided by the BioConductor project without in-depth knowledge of programming in R. To this end Robin provides documented, standard workflows for the quality assessment, normalization and statistical analysis of microarray data originating from all commonly used technical platforms.
+The main objective of Robin is enabling the individual biologist to use state of the art microarray preprocessing and analysis tools that are provided by the BioConductor project without in-depth knowledge of programming in R. To this end Robin provides documented, standard workflows for the quality assessment, normalization and statistical analysis of microarray data originating from many commonly used technical platforms.
 These workflows should allow for the analysis of most experimental setups that are conducted in microarray experiments carried out in labs around the world.

 This manual gives a detailed guideline through the Robin analysis workflows for different types of microarray experiments (e.g. Affymetrix, two color, Agilent single channel…) and explains the concepts and methods of quality assessment, normalization and analysis of differential gene expression.
-The output that is generated by Robin can directly be imported into meta-analysis tools like MapMan and PageMan for further visualization and analysis of the data in a biological context.
+The output that is generated by Robin can directly be imported into meta-analysis tools like MapMan and PageMan for further visualization and analysis of the data in a biological context or into Microsoft Excel.

 In brief: What can Robin do for you?